kahawai-collective/mpi-latex-templates/README.md

 To check if the font is present run `fc-list` and see if the font name is present in the output.

-All of the font files must be places in an appropriate location where the fonts can be seen by the system.
+All of the font files must be placed in an appropriate location where the fonts can be seen by the system.
 Two possible locations for Linux systems are `~/.fonts` and `/usr/local/share/fonts`.